hall-n/hall-n.github.io/Kouamé 1997, Tolerance and flexibility in administration seen in Shikoku Pilgrimage.md

+tolerance seen in an administration renowned for its severity, flexibility of a social system known for its rigidity

 *Kouamé 1997, Shikoku’s local authorities and henro during the Golden Age of the Pilgrimage*

 As long as the pilgrims followed regulations, the local authorities supported pilgrims ^kouameArgument